- Review and follow the Public Health’s instruction video on “How to wear a non-medical mask or face covering properly”.

 - Under certain limited circumstances, it may be acceptable to remove a mask while:

-- Working along in a private office with the door closed (others are not present)
+- Working alone in a private office with the door closed (others are not present)

 - Eating or drinking while maintaining 2 metres of distance